 - Mutualism and competition population models, analysis of the Kermack-McKendrick epidemic model.

-- Limit cycles.
-Bifurcations in 2D systems, Hopf bifurcation.
+- Limit cycles, bifurcations in 2D systems, Hopf bifurcations.

 - Ill- and well-conditioned problems, stable and unstable algorithms, numerical error.

 - Stiff problems, Matlab ODE solvers, regions of stability for explicit and implicit Euler methods, numerical solution of vector IVPs.

 - One-dimensional models: equilibria and their stability, phase-line analysis, bifurcation diagrams, classification of bifurcations.